eddmann/eddmann.github.io/content/posts/2025/2025-10-17-running-mcps-everywhere-chatting-with-my-workouts/index.md

 layout: post
 title: 'Running MCPs Everywhere: Chatting with My Workouts'
 meta: 'Building Strava and Garmin Connect MCP servers to enable natural language conversations with workout data.
 Exploring MCP tool design patterns, deployment options, and the power of combining analysis capabilities with LLMs.'
 summary: 'As both a runner and someone curious about MCPs, I wanted to chat about my workouts with an LLM.
 This led me to build Strava and Garmin Connect MCP servers, exploring the Python/FastMCP stack and discovering patterns for designing effective MCP tools.
-The result: a system that lets Claude generate throwaway code to analyse my training data in ways I never anticipated.'
+The result: a system that lets Claude/ChatGPT generate throwaway code to analyse my training data in ways I never anticipated.'
 tags: ['mcp', 'strava', 'garmin', 'python', 'llm']
 ---